Life OS · · 10 min read

 Because it turns out having $20 million in the bank creates its own kind of crisis.

-Psychologists call it "sudden wealth syndrome"—the distress that comes with rapid, unexpected financial windfalls.
+Psychologists call it "sudden wealth syndrome", the distress that comes with rapid, unexpected financial windfalls.
 The term was coined by psychologist Stephen Goldbart in the 1990s, and the symptoms align almost perfectly with what post-exit founders describe: isolation from former relationships, paranoia about losing wealth, guilt about having money others don't, confusion about identity.

 Exit as Grief

-Here's a reframe that might land differently: selling your company is a loss.
+Selling your company is a loss.

 Not financially.
 But psychologically.
 You lost your daily structure.
 You lost your identity anchor.
 You lost relationships that only existed in the context of the business.
-You lost the future you'd been working toward—even if you replaced it with a better financial outcome.
+You lost the future you'd been working toward, even if you replaced it with a better financial outcome.

 Grief isn't just for death.
 It's for any significant loss, including the loss of a version of yourself.